Knio/pynmea2/README.md

 -------

 You can parse individual NMEA sentences using the `parse()` function, which takes a string containing a NMEA 0183 sentence and returns a `NMEASentence` object.
-Note that the leading '$' is optional and trailing whitespace is ingored when parsing a sentence.
+Note that the leading '$' is optional and trailing whitespace is ignored when parsing a sentence.

 Example: